 I Wanted to be Happy in the USSR follows the story of a Guinean-born man and his family living in Russia.
 George Blemu came to the Soviet Union in 1979 as a medical student but the rise of nationalism and racism now forces him to seek asylum abroad.
 Stabbed and shot by the police, attacked by skinheads in the subway, and threatened for attempting to seek justice, George’s life is a testimony to conditions in Russia today, where ethnically non-Russians struggle to survive in the daily presence of extreme and often violent racism.
 George and his family, disillusioned with the possibility of justice and living a dignified life, maintain only one hope: to get out.

 Dimitri Venkov is a filmmaker working across art, film, and academic institutional contexts.
 His works have been presented at Documenta 14, 5th Moscow Biennale (Russia), First Bergen Assembly (Norway), Kino der Kunst, Oberhausen (Germany), and other exhibitions and film festivals.
 In 2012 he received the Young Artist Kandinsky Prize for his film Mad Mimes (2012).
 Dimitri is a professor of video art at Moscow Rodchenko School of Photography and Multimedia and has lectured at Yale and Moscow State Universities.

-‘A Natural Vision’ is a trilogy, which playfully explores the way our engagement with the natural world has been informed by the framing of nature by art.
+Natural Vision, Form and Flight and Lunar Visions playfully explore the way our engagement with the natural world has been informed by the framing of nature by art.

 16mm black & white or HD transfer, 3'